Zero Trust Architecture for Uncompromised Security

 Use Least Privilege Access

-• Limit users' access rights to the minimum necessary to perform their tasks.
+- Limit access rights to the minimum required for the task.

-• Implement risk-based adaptive policies and data protection measures.
+- Apply risk-based adaptive policies and data protection at every layer.

 Assume Breach

-• Design the system as if a breach is inevitable.
+- Design the zero trust network as if a breach is inevitable.

 Identity and Access Management (IAM)

-• Design and implement robust IAM solutions that support multifactor authentication (MFA) and single sign-on (SSO).
+- Deploy IAM that supports multifactor authentication (MFA) and single sign-on (SSO).

-• Monitor and manage user roles to prevent unauthorized access.
+- Manage user roles and privileges to block unauthorized access.

-• Reference: This aligns with NIST SP 800-207’s emphasis on explicit authentication and authorization for all users and devices.
+- This aligns with NIST SP 800-207 guidance on explicit authentication for all users and devices.

 Asset Management and Data Discovery

-• Reference: CISA’s Zero Trust Maturity Model underscores the importance of data visibility and classification for effective resource protection.
+- CISA's Zero Trust Maturity Model treats data visibility and classification as foundational to resource protection.

 Network Segmentation and Micro-Segmentation

-• Apply granular security policies to protect high-value resources.
+- Apply granular policies to protect high-value systems.

-• Reference: CIS Controls v8 recommends network segmentation as a foundational control to mitigate unauthorized access and contain breaches.
+- CIS Controls v8 lists segmentation as a foundational control for limiting unauthorized access and containing breaches.

 Data Loss Prevention (DLP)